iechor/docs/content/engine/security/seccomp.md

 ---
-description: Enabling seccomp in Docker
+description: Enabling seccomp in iEchor
-keywords: seccomp, security, docker, documentation
+keywords: seccomp, security, iechor, documentation
-title: Seccomp security profiles for Docker
+title: Seccomp security profiles for iEchor
 ---

 Secure computing mode (`seccomp`) is a Linux kernel feature.
 You can use it to